hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 In this step, we'll be installing Visual Studio Code, an Integration Development Environment (IDE), which is important because this lab uses its integrated terminal palette to gain access to our CSE15L course-specific ieng6 account.

 >To download and install VS Code:
-1. Depending on the computer you're using, different versions of VS Code are available; for the link to all versions, click [here](https://code.visualstudio.com/Download)!
+1. Depending on the computer you're using, different versions of VS Code are available.
+For the link to all versions, click [here](https://code.visualstudio.com/Download)!
-2. Now, click [here](https://code.visualstudio.com/docs/setup/setup-overview) for more information on the steps needed to finish installing VS Code onto the type of computer it's downloaded on, once installed, you'll be able to open a window very similar to the screenshot below...
+2. Now, click [here](https://code.visualstudio.com/docs/setup/setup-overview) for more information on the steps needed to finish installing VS Code onto the type of computer it's downloaded on!
+3. Once installed, you'll be able to open a window very similar to the screenshot below...
+* Note that I’ve changed specific settings in my VS Code, so my screenshot may look slightly different from the window you have opened
 ![Image](InstallingVSCode.png)